jbossdemocentral/brms-loan-realtime-decision-server-demo/README.md

 	```
 6. Follow instructions from above starting at step 5 replacing *localhost* with *&lt;RH_CONTAINER_HOST&gt;* when applicable

-Additional information can be found in the jbossdemocentral RH container [developer repository](https://github.com/jbossdemocentral/docker-developer)
+Additional information can be found in the jbossdemocentral container [developer repository](https://github.com/jbossdemocentral/docker-developer)

 Notes